DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

     brew install pandoc
     ```

-2. **LaTeX:** Pandoc rquires LaTeX to be installed in order to generate the PDF [@LaTeX]
+2. **LaTeX**:** Pandoc requires LaTeX to be installed to generate the PDF [@LaTeX]

     ```zsh
     brew install --cask mactex
     ```
 ### Folder Structure

-In order to generate an academic looking paper the following folder structure is used
+To generate an academic-looking paper the following folder structure is used
 ```
 latex-pdf
  |assets